Cog Fog: How to Handle This Frequent MS Symptom

 One particular trick she does like to worry would be: Start small and establish very realistic goals until you feel success.
 “You have to do things that you want for them to turn into a habit,” she states.

 Leavitt can be looking into the role sleeping, social networks, and connectedness with the community drama at how people with MS deal with changes in cognition.
-She considers those factors together with aerobic diet, exercise, and intellectual enrichment are all excellent methods to guard against future reduction.
+She considers those factors together with aerobic diet, exercise, and intellectual enrichment are all excellent methods to guard against the future reduction.

 “I find this as an extremely promising area for research,” she says.
 “Finally, we need to interpret our signs and our findings into remedies”